 - planks

-There are versions for beginners and versions for when your skill and strength advance.
+There are variations for each of these essential exercises – versions for beginners and versions for when your skill and strength advance.

 - People have different bodies, different limb lengths, and genetic differences in mobility.